ministryofjustice/hmpps-incentives-api/doc/architecture/decisions/0004-reference-data-sync.md

 | SP2  | Sony Playstation  | Y      |

-The **OIMOIEPS** NOMIS screen allows config of levels, visits and other privilages.
+The **OIMOIEPS** NOMIS screen allows config of levels, visits and other privileges.

 - IEP_LEVELS
 ```oracle